arata-x/redis-ha/README.md

-# Redis Replication Demo with Spring Boot Reactive
+# Redis High Availability Demo with Spring Boot Reactive

 ## 📖 Description

 ### What is this project?
-This is a Spring Boot application that demonstrates Redis replication integration using reactive programming patterns.
+This is a Spring Boot application that demonstrates Redis high availability integration using reactive programming patterns.
 The project showcases how to build scalable, non-blocking applications with Redis as the data store, supporting standard master-replica, chained-replica, and Redis Sentinel deployment configurations.

 ### Why was this built?
-- **Educational Purpose**: Demonstrate best practices for Redis replication in modern Spring Boot applications.
+- **Educational Purpose**: Demonstrate best practices for Redis high availability in modern Spring Boot applications.
-- **Production Readiness**: Show how to handle different replication configurations.
+- **Production Readiness**: Show how to handle different high availability configurations.
 - **Developer Experience**: Provide comprehensive tooling, testing, and documentation for efficient development.
 - **Reactive Programming**: Illustrate the benefits of non-blocking, reactive programming with Redis.
 - **Scalability**: Demonstrate how to build applications that can scale read operations.